 If you need a non-urgent appointment, then we will make every effort to find a convenient time for you.
 Sometimes, if surgeries are very busy the doctor may run late & we ask for your patience and understanding.

-You can now apply to have on-line access to enable you to make & cancel appointments via the link at the top of this page; click here for more information.
+You can now apply to have on-line access to enable you to make & cancel appointments via the link click here for more information.

 All doctors are very happy to receive requests for telephone advice and there are a large number of problems which can be sorted out in this way, which is often more convenient for patients.
 If you need to speak to any of the doctors personally, tell the receptionist who will take your name, phone number, and brief details of your query.
 We will phone you back as soon as possible and you will often be offered an appointment time.
 Please avoid ringing first thing in the morning for routine matters as this is the time when there is most pressure on the phone lines.